analogdevicesinc/ai8x-training/README.md

 $ cd ai8x-training
 ```

-Using the instructions above checks out the `pytorch-2` branch which supports PyTorch 2.3.
-For PyTorch 1.8 support, use the `develop` or `main` branches.
-To switch, use `git checkout`, for example `git checkout main`.
+Using the instructions above checks out the `develop` branch which supports PyTorch 2.3.
+The `main` branch is updated less frequently, but possibly more stable.
+To change branches, use the command `git checkout`, for example `git checkout main`.
+For PyTorch 1.8 support, use the archive.

 If using pyenv, set the local directory to use Python 3.11.8.